JiaoZhang-Amanda/CS-interview/Operating System/OS Interview Q.md

 #### 2. Process vs Thread?
 * The thread is a subset of process.
 The process can contain multiple threads.
 * The threads within the same process run in a shared memory space, while processes run in separate memory spaces.
-* Threads are not independent of one another like processess are, and as a resuly threads share with other threads their code section, data section, and OS resources.
+* Threads are not independent of one another like processess are, and as a result threads share with other threads their code section, data section, and OS resources.
 But, like process, a thread has its own program counter(PC), register set, and stack space.

 #### 3. Types of Threads
 * User level thread